In this series, I dig a little deeper into the meaning of psychology-related terms. This week’s term is dependent personality disorder.

 Dependent personality disorder (DPD) falls within cluster C, the anxious/avoidant personality disorders, in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 People with DPD believe they’re unable to care for themselves, and behave submissively in an attempt to have others to take care of them and make decisions for them.
 This is different from actually requiring care due to decreased ability to care for oneself; DPD is about decreased perceived ability.

-Symptoms in the DSM-5 include:
+Dependent personality disorder symptoms in the DSM-5 include:

 - “A persistent, excessive need to be taken of, resulting in submissiveness and clinging”